I have settled many Florida bodily injury (“BI”) injury cases with Allstate.

 Allstate paid $10,000 after a driver ran over a pedestrian’s foot.
 He claimed a soft tissue foot and ankle injury.

 The accident happened in Miami Beach, Florida.
 I represented the pedestrian.

-Infinity Auto Insurance insured our client with PIP.
+Infinity Auto Insurance insured my client with PIP.

 We had his Portuguese medical records translated by a discount translator.
 We try hard to keep costs down.
 One of the 11 benefits of hiring an injury lawyer is that we can pay for costs in advance.

 My actual case: $10,000 Settlement (Gross) for a man who had surgery to his lower leg (tibia) after he was hit by a car – insured by Allstate – while he was riding a motorcycle in North Miami, Florida.

 $441,000 Verdict for Herniated Disc and Erectile Dysfunction